machinekoder/pickit-docs/docs/exercises/exercise_detection_with_pickit_pattern.rst

 Requirements
 ------------

-Before starting on this exercise we advise you to read following articles:
+Before starting on this exercise we advise you to read the following articles:

 -  :ref:`Region of Interest <region-of-interest>`
 -  :ref:`Detection: Pickit Pattern <Pattern>`